Puppy News

 ⭐️⭐️⭐️

 Puppies will not be made available for sale until they are 6 weeks old and passed health testing and microchipping is completed.
 You may register your interest in our pups at anytime via our ‘contact us’ page.
 Please note this is not a first come first served process and we screen our new owners prior to any sale agreements.
-Puppies for this litter will cost $3000 with a non-refundable deposit of $800 required.
-Experience with Arctic breeds preferred, Australian enquiries only and make sure to follow our socials to keep up to date with our beautiful Karma Litter babies
+Puppies for future litters will cost $3500 with a deposit of $800 required.
+Experience with Arctic breeds preferred, Australian enquiries only and make sure to follow our socials to keep up to date with our beautiful Wolfalikes

 Animal Welfare Victoria Register RB205881